yaozile123/Huffman-Coding-Based-File-Compression-Tool/README.md

 - Read the header from the file we wanna decompressed, and generate the huffman tree from it.
 - Read one byte step by step and decompressed the whole files.

+### How to run?
+Download encoding.cpp,encoding.h and decoding.cpp.
+Then choose the file you want to compress/decompress and run encoding and decoding.
+Hope you guys will enjoy it!
+If you find any questions/bugs, please contact me via yaozl2000@163.com.

 ## Performance